search ]

 • The user views two or more pages on the site.

-• A conversion event is triggered during the session.
-(More about conversion events can be found in the next post).
+• A key event (conversion) is triggered during the session.

 You can think of the Engagement Rate as the inverse of the Bounce Rate.

-In principle, if you want to know the Bounce Rate in GA4, you can take the Engagement Rate and subtract it from 100%.
-For example, if the Engagement Rate is 85%, then your Bounce Rate is 100% – 85%, which is 15%.
+Bounce Rate in GA4 is simply 100% minus the Engagement Rate.
+For example, if your Engagement Rate is 85%, your Bounce Rate is 15%.

 Either way, to see the Engagement Rate data in the GA4 interface, navigate to Reports, then under the Acquisition > User Acquisition tab, go to Acquisition > Traffic Acquisition.